Q: How do I update my member address and profile?

 Q: How do I borrow a book or monograph from the Wilma L. West Library?

 A: Contact your local library and request an interlibrary loan.
 The Wilma L. West Library will send requested materials to your local public or university library.
-Visit the Wilma L. West Library or contact Foundation staff members if you have any questions, comments or requests.
-The Wilma L. West Library staff is available from 11:00 a.m. to 5:00 p.m.
-(EST) Monday through Friday.
+Visit the Wilma L. West Library or contact Foundation staff members if you have any questions, comments, or requests.

 Q: How do I obtain copyright permission for AOTA publications and material posted on the Web site?